 “We considered she was still open to hearing different arguments, different approaches on what her decision could be.
 As we now learn ... that was not the case,” Trudeau said.

 He said relations between his office and Wilson-Raybould had clearly been fraying for months.

 “I was not aware of that erosion of trust.
 As prime minister ...
 I should have been,” Trudeau said.

-Wilson-Raybould, unexpectedly demoted to the veterans affairs ministry in January, quit on Feb.
+Wilson-Raybould, who was unexpectedly demoted to the veterans affairs ministry in January, quit on Feb.
 12. She said she was sure her stance on SNC-Lavalin had cost her the justice portfolio, a charge Trudeau and Butts have denied.